ISSUIUC/ISS_HILSIM/README.md

 ### Running the server
 The HILSIM Server services are run as seperate Docker containers.
-For more information on Docker, read here: https://www.docker.com/
+For more information on Docker, read [here.](https://www.docker.com/)

 In short, Docker containers allow us to spin up platform-independent instances of our services, which means that our code will function regardless of whether you are on Mac or Windows.